 DISCUSSION

 Our study area is unique in sense, as least research is being conducted on Rhesus monkey damage to muga cultivation in Dhakuakhana.
 Rhesus monkey diet is heavily influenced by the relationship that exists between the environment in which it lives and the primate himself or herself (Robbins and Hohmann (2006) and as almost every households in Dhakuakhana sub-division engage in either large or small scale rearing of muga, the conflict between livelihood and monkey become inevitable, proximity to forest area is also an another reason of monkey raids as described by Hill (2002) that closeness to a forest edge results in suffering crop loss, moreover as they are both arboreal and terrestrial allowing them to feed both ground and trees which includes fruits, leaves, seeds, buds, flowers, soil, insects and many others small creatures (Cronin et al., 1980) thus destroying both silkworm larvae and the som plants.
-Rhesus monkey wanders in an average home range of 2.64 km Home range is a term used by Jay (1965) and Jewell (1966) to refer to the entire area in which a social troop spends most of its time and over which they wander.
+Rhesus monkey wanders in an average home range of 2.64 km Home range is a term used by Jay (1965) and Jewell (1966) to refer to the entire area in which a social troop spends most of its time and over which it wanders.
 Crook and Gartlan (1966) suggested that the availability and distribution of food sources and protection from predators stand out as the two principal factors of the environment, which determine group size.
 During the study it was found that group size vary from 20 to 1000 individuals in a group.
-Although the rate of destruction is very high ,when asked about any management strategies the response was luke warm or they were not aware of any such measures.
+Although the rate of destruction is very high, when asked about any management strategies the response was luke warm or they were not aware of any such measures.
 Aryal and Chalise, 2013 noted screaming and chasing monkeys using stones and catapults were the most prevalent deterrent methods, while the farmers of Dhakuakhana mostly uses slingshot to deter monkey.

 CONCLUSION

-The present study revealed that population of rhesus monkey is thriving challenge to muga cultivation in Dhakuakhana sub-division of Lakhimpur district.
+The present study revealed that the population of rhesus monkey is thriving challenge to muga cultivation in Dhakuakhana sub-division of Lakhimpur district.
 These social problem will be exacerbated if timely measures are not taken.
 Therefore, it is recommended that some measures should be taken to control the rhesus monkey menace like Johnson et al. (1991) relocation of rhesus macaque population to a different location, Radha et. al, 2024 suggested Smart Repeller, that make use of ultrasonic sound waves, Calcium Carbide Cannon, computer vision technology to detect the presence of monkeys and automatically activating repelling mechanisms.
 This solution eliminates the need for human intervention, making it efficient and cost-effective, natural deterrent, techniques like use of boneless dry fish pieces properly sealed in small packets placing around the field, beating drum to drive monkeys away and use of well trained dogs, chilli powder mixed with bananas and biscuits, using loud-speakers to play sound of 4-5 dogs barking, Growing of Monkey Puzzle Tree (Araucaria araucana) has been a very effective measure(Reddy, 2018).
 To mitigate the problem of monkey menace surgical sterilisation of male macaques by thermocauteric coagulative vasectomy and of female macaques by endoscopic thermo-cauteric tubectomy is generally practiced and for long-term population control immuno-contraception using certain chemicals, hormones and vaccines.(MoEFCC, GoI, 2023-24).
-Along with different mitigation measures arranging regular monitoring programe for measuring demographic trend is also crucial.
+Along with different mitigation measures, arranging regular monitoring program for measuring demographic trend is also crucial.

 REFERENCES: